bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Treasure/SI_CH3_Treasure Creation.md

 | 66 - 80 | Safeguarded in a monstrous beast's lair |
 | 81 - 90 | Sealed in the bowels of a raging volcano |
 | 91 - 100 | Sunk to the depths of an abyssal trench |
-^table-OclTreasureLocation
+^table-Cursed-Location

 *220 ORACLES*

 ## Oracle: Treasure Repository
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Treasure#^Repository]]` | Guidance
 > Choose the scale of the treasure’s repository—small, medium, large, or vast—as appropriate to situation and location.
 See the examples in the table below.
 If unsure, roll for the answer.
-The result helps set the potential _Value_ of the treasure. ^guidance-OclTreasureRepository
+The result helps set the potential _Value_ of the treasure. ^guidance-Repository

 | Roll | Size | Examples |
 | :---: | --- | --- |